yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-local-storage/index.md

 <div class="try-it">
   <h2>Try It: Get, Set, Remove and Clear</h2>
-  <p>While you are still in your Dev Tools in the browser, try running the following methods, and pay close attention to the outputs and changes in what is in your <code class="try-it-code">localStorage</code> object.</p>
+  <p>While you are still in your Dev Tools on your favorite site, try running the following methods, and pay close attention to the outputs and changes in what is in your <code class="try-it-code">localStorage</code> object.</p>
   <ol>
     <li><code class="try-it-code">localStorage.clear();</code></li>
     <li><code class="try-it-code">localStorage.setItem('Karlie Kloss', 'Supermodel, Entrepreneur, Philanthropist');</code></li>